 Social Media Toolkit for Official University Accounts

 Are you interested in having a social media presence or do you already have one on behalf of Liberty University?
-The tools and resources on this document are intended to help you begin and maintain a successful social media presence.
+The tools and resources in this document are intended to help you begin and maintain a successful social media presence.
+For full details about the procedure of the university’s weekly approvals for social media content calendars, schedules, and posts, please email firstname.lastname@example.org.

 Before we get started, here are three important questions to consider: